cnabio/cnab-spec/100-CNAB.md

 The canonical encoding of a bundle definition is a JSON-formatted file, which may be presented in one of two formats:

-- An unsigned JSON Object stored in `bundle.json` file, as defined in [101-bundle-json](the bundle file definition)
+- An unsigned JSON Object stored in `bundle.json` file, as defined in [101-bundle-json.md](the bundle file definition)
 - A signed JSON object stored in a `bundle.cnab` file, as described in [105-signing.md](the signature definition)

 In both cases, the object follows the same schema, and this spec refers to this file as the "bundle definition" (or occasionally "bundle file").

-The bundle definition can be stored on its own, or as part of a _packed archive_, which is a CNAB bundle that includes the JSON file and exported images (including the invocation image).
+The bundle definition can be stored on its own, or as part of a _packed archive_, which is a CNAB bundle that includes the JSON file and exported images (including the [invocation image](102-invocation-image.md )).

 - A _thin bundle_ consists of just a bundle definition.
 - A _thick bundle_ consists of a packaged archive that contains both the bundle definition and an encoded representation of all of the invocation images and images.